isaibrahim1/Portfolio/README.md

       </ol>

   -  The live link can be found here [My Portfolio](https://isaibrahim1.github.io/Portfolio/).

+  ### Local Development

+#### How to Fork

+To fork the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, [Portfolio](https://isaibrahim1.github.io/Portfolio/)
+3. Click the Fork button in the top right corner.

+#### How to Clone

+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [Portfolio](https://isaibrahim1.github.io/Portfolio/)
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

  ## Credits
   - I used this [ tutorial from code institute platform](https://www.youtube.com/watch?v=sz9W4_TeVcg&t=476s) Making the header responsive .